google-marketing-solutions/custom-taxonomy-classifier/README.md

 *   *text* (optional): The text content to classify.
 This can be a single string or a list of strings.
-*   *image_uri* (optional): The image to classify.
+*   *media_uri* (optional): The media to classify.
 This can be a single file path to a GCS location or a list of file paths.
-Note that only the following image extensions are supported: `.jpg, .jpeg, .png, .gif, .bmp, .tiff, .webp`
+Note that only the following media extensions are supported: `.jpg, .jpeg, .png, .x-flv, .mov, .mpeg, .mpegps, .mpg, .mp4, .webm, .wmv, .3gpp`

 With a list of strings: